RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Introduction

-Overall, we highlight the following contributions: \begin{itemize}[leftmargin=.1in] \item We present~\proposed, a multi-agent framework for RAG-based question-answering in drug discovery applications.
-The framework leverages generalist LLMs and dynamically integrates external biochemical data from multiple sources without requiring fine-tuning. \item We demonstrate the flexibility of the framework by tackling diverse applications, including property-specific molecular captioning, drug-target prediction, and molecular toxicity prediction. \item We provide comprehensive experimental results showcasing the effectiveness of \proposed compared to general-purpose and domain-specific LLMs, as well as standard deep learning approaches.
-A further appeal of \proposed~is its flexibility and explainability, improving the interaction between scientists and AI. \end{itemize}
+Overall, we highlight the following contributions: \begin{itemize}[leftmargin=.1in] \item We present \proposed, a multi-agent framework for RAG-based question-answering in drug discovery applications.
+The framework leverages generalist LLMs and dynamically integrates external biochemical data without fine-tuning, while addressing open-ended settings. \item We demonstrate the flexibility of the framework by tackling diverse applications, including drug-target prediction, property-specific molecular captioning, and biological activity prediction tasks. \item We provide comprehensive experimental results showcasing the effectiveness of \proposed~compared to both general-purpose and domain-specific LLMs, as well as standard deep learning approaches. \end{itemize}